hariomch/ctf-challeges/README.md

-# ctf-challeges
-Collection of Advaith'21 CTF challenges
+Collection of Advaith'21 CTF challenges.

+List of all the challenge categories:
+- Crypto
+- OSINT
+- Web
+- Binary Exploitation
+- Forensics
+- Misc.